 Ireland Hall/Old Arkansas City High School is located at 300 W. Central and was constructed in 1890.
-It is three stories, a rectangular Romanesque structure basement.
+It is three stories, a rectangular Richardsonian Romanesque structure with basement.
 It was constructed of white Silverdale limestone set in red mortar.
 Because the mortar was not waterproofed pink streaks appeared due to moisture and the stone absorbed the color, resulting over time in a pink color.
+Artistic features of lions' heads and dragons carved in stone, along with two massive chimneys and a clock tower, contribute to the spectacular appearance of this distincitive building.
+Ironically, clocks were never installed in the tower.
 It was constructed at a cost of \$38,000 and designed for 450 students.
-Used as a school until 1922, it was purchased and renamed by Cowley College It was added to the National in 1968.
-Register of Historic Places in 1974.
+Used as a school until 1922, it was purchased and renamed by Cowley College in 1968.
+It was added to the National Register of Historic Places in 1974.
+The first high school class, with 194 students, started on September 7, 1892, although the building was not completely finished until 1893.
+It remained in use as the high school until 1922, when a new high school was opened.
+Arkansas City's sixthgraders used the school until 1941.